MttArmstrong/testing-lesson/_episodes/04-TDD.md

 Since this is the first non-trivial test, let's spend a moment going over it.
 Like before we import our module and make our test function start with `test_`.
-The actual name of the function is for your benefit only so don't be worried if it is too long.
+The actual name of the function is for your benefit only so don't be worried if it is "too long".
 You won't have to type it so be descriptive!
 Next we have the three steps in all tests: Arrange-Act-Assert (aka Given-When-Then)

 - Arrange: Set up the system in a particular way to test the feature you want.